Shell Haven: History

 In 1895, the ammunition firm Kynochs purchased Borley Farm, to the east of Shell Haven Creek, to build an explosives factory.
 This opened in 1897, with a small estate called Kynochtown.
 Kynochs also built the Corringham Light Railway (CLR), with a passenger branch from the works to Corringham and a goods branch to the LT&SR at Thames Haven.
 The Kynoch works closed in 1919.
-The site and CLR were taken over by coal merchants Cory Brothers of Cardiff to build an oil storage depot, with Kynochtown being renamed Coryton.
+The site and CLR were taken over by coal merchants Cory Brothers of Cardiff to build an oil-storage depot, with Kynochtown being renamed Coryton.
 The oil depot eventually became Coryton Refinery (run from 1950 until recently by Mobil and its antecedents), which remains in production, between Shell Haven Creek and Hole Haven to the east.

 Shell Oil first arrived in the form of the Asiatic Petroleum Company, a sales company formed by Royal Dutch Petroleum and the British company Shell Transport and Trading Company, prior to their merger as Royal Dutch Shell.
 A licence was obtained in 1912 to store petroleum at Shell Haven, in iron tanks, each containing not more than 4,000 tonnes.
 The maximum storage allowed for the whole site was 80,000 tonnes.
-Refinery operations began on a 40 ha site in 1916 with a distillation plant which produced fuel oil for the Admiralty.
-In 1919, this unit was converted to manufacture road surfacing bitumen.
+Refinery operations began on a 40 ha site in 1916 with a distillation plant that produced fuel oil for the Admiralty.
+In 1919, this unit was converted to manufacture road-surfacing bitumen.
 In 1925, a bench still was erected for the manufacture of lubricating oils; the first high viscosity oils were produced in 1937.
 Other plants were erected before the outbreak of war, including a blending plant for producing horticultural chemical products.

-During World War II the refineries and oil storage tanks at Thames Haven, Shell Haven and Coryton became a sitting target for air raids, notably in September 1940, during the Battle of Britain.
+During World War II, the refineries and oil storage tanks at Thames Haven, Shell Haven, and Coryton became a sitting target for air raids, notably in September 1940, during the Battle of Britain.

-In 1946, a plant producing high grade Paraffin Wax for candles, paper, etc. was commissioned.
+In 1946, a plant producing high-grade paraffin wax for candles, paper, etc. was commissioned.
 In 1947, expansion began on a 400 ha site west of the original refinery.